 Thresholds and measures

-Once a vendor has identified through analytics the moments of truth that are essential to its business, it’s important to develop specific metrics for them.
-For example, the speed of customer onboarding is proportional to customer satisfaction and longevity.
-Conversely, if onboarding takes a customer longer than a certain amount of time, that customer is at risk.
+Once a vendor has identified through analytics, the moments of truth that are essential to its business, it’s important to develop metrics specifically for them.
+For example, in customer onboarding the speed of onboarding is proportional to customer satisfaction and longevity.
+Conversely, if it takes a customer longer than a threshold point to onboard, that customer is at risk.

 Businesses will have different thresholds based on product complexity, training requirements, integration, costs and other factors.
 But regardless of the choices, the principle is the same even though each business might develop slightly different metrics.

-And if your moments of truth begin to change, that’s an early warning that something is amiss.
-Maybe your processes need to evolve, or maybe your customers are getting restless.
-Before, you couldn’t know for sure.
+Finally, as a bonus, if your moments of truth begin to change that’s an early warning that something is amiss.
+Maybe your processes need to evolve or maybe your customers are getting restless, before you couldn’t know for sure.
 But now you have enough information and a reliable process to begin looking for answers.